-3. Based on a monthly 1/6th interest, 1/12th principal payment basis for a fiscal year ending December 31; the interest rate on the NIFA 2008 Series A-E variable rate bonds is calculated using the fixed rate swap plus 100 basis points.
-Total NIFA principal amount is net of the NIFA debt service set asides.
+3. Based on a monthly 1/6th interest, 1/12th principal payment basis for a fiscal year ending December 31; and the interest rate on the NIFA 2008 Series A-E variable rate bonds is calculated using the fixed rate swap.